HR-409 Work-Incurred Injury or Illness

 On the day of accident or of first medical attention, an employee will be excused from work without loss of pay, vacation or sick leave for the period of time required to obtain necessary medical attention.
 The remainder of the day will be excused without loss of pay, vacation or sick leave if the attending physician recommends that the employee not return to duty.
 Necessary travel time is considered as time required to obtain medical attention.

 If the employee is able to return to work after the accident or first medical attention, he/she will be excused from work without loss of pay, vacation or sick leave for the period of time required to obtain medical attention related to the injury or illness.
-If he/she is unable to return to work, a regular employee will be granted a leave of absence without pay beginning the day after the injury from the department until able to return to work or for a maximum period of one (1) year; provided, however, the employee may elect to use accumulated vacation and sick leave subject to the limits described below.
+If he/she is unable to return to work, a Regular administrative, service and support staff will be granted a leave of absence without pay beginning the day after the injury from the department until able to return to work or for a maximum period of one (1) year; provided, however, the employee may elect to use accumulated vacation and sick leave subject to the limits described below.
 An employee will be excused from work without loss of pay, vacation or sick leave for the purpose of attending the Workers' Compensation conference or hearing.
 An employee may be required to provide satisfactory proof of medical attention.

 Vacation and Sick Leave